ai326/A03/README.md

-**10)** Here, on your account page, you will find a plus sign
+**10)** Here, on your account page, you will find a green button that says 'create a new repository'.
+Click this.
+Ensure that it public, so everyone can access this page.

-**10)** Now, to access that same repository from Webstorm: Click on File-->New-->Project from Vers.Control.
-In the following menu, fill out the nesscary information
+**11)** Now, to access that same repository from Webstorm: Click on File-->New-->Project from Vers.Control.
+In the following menu, fill out the nesscary information.

+**12)** To create a file within this, click file--> new--> HTML file.
+You will get the option to add to Git.
+Click OK.

+**13)** Make some changes on this file.
+After making changes, it is important that you commit and push these changes to Github, so it can be seen over there, as well.
+To do this, click the VCS--> Git--> Commit, and then VCS-->Git-->Push

+**14)**